Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is deploying a new two-tier web application in AWS.
-Where should the most frequently accessed data be stored so that the application’s response time is optimal?
+Where should the most frequently accessed data be stored so that the application's response time is optimal?

 - [ ] AWS OpsWorks.
 - [ ] AWS Storage Gateway.